idaholab/moose/modules/misc/doc/content/modules/misc/sqa/misc_sdd.md

 !template-end!

 !template! item key=system-structure
 The [!ac](MOOSE) {{module}} module relies on the MOOSE framework to provide the core functionality of solving multiphysics problems using the finite element method.
-The structure of the {{module}} module is based on defining C++ classes that derive from classes in the MOOSE framework to provide functionality for solution of a variety of physics problems.
-By using the interfaces defined in MOOSE base classes for these classes, this module is able to rely on MOOSE to execute these models at the appropriate times during the simulation and use their results in the desired ways.
+The structure of the {{module}} module is based on defining C++ classes that derive from base classes in the MOOSE framework to provide functionality for solution of a variety of physics problems.
+By using the interfaces defined in MOOSE for these classes, this module is able to rely on MOOSE to execute these models at the appropriate times during the simulation and use their results in the desired ways.
 !template-end!